 The VNSA Book Sale includes a special section for rare and unusual books.
-The following is a sample of the books that are being offered at the 2018 sale.
+The following is a sample of the books that were offered at the 2018 sale.
 (Note: these books are not currently available.)

 By Jane and Ann Taylor, and Kate Greenaway (Illus) Published by Frederick Warne, London (Early Issue)